Lullabot/information-security-policy/physical/lost-devices.md

 - Make sure all computers and phones have [ecryption](../physical/hard-drive-encryption.md) enabled.
 - Create secure [pins and passwords](../physical/locking.md) for device screen locks.
 - Enable Find My Phone|Computer features, where available.
 For Apple devices, at least, this includes options to remotely wipe a lost or stolen device.
+- Consider adding contact information to your lock screen to make it easier for someone who finds your device to return it.
+- Consider enabling the emergency contact to your phone.

 Also make sure that you have strong passwords for any accounts that can remotely wipe devices.
 [Individuals have been targeted by remote wiping their devices through weak iCloud passwords](http://www.wired.com/2012/08/apple-amazon-mat-honan-hacking/), making it very difficult to recover accounts.